gwollmann04/gwollmann04/README.md

 ## General information:

-Project made during a course using NextJS, Tailwind and Framer Motion in order to create a Metaverse project page.
+Project made during a course using React, NextJS, Tailwind and Framer Motion in order to create a Metaverse project page.

 It's a responsive interface to visualize a bit about a Metaverse based project.